favrecr/resources/manage_resource.md

 # Managing resources
 {: #manage_resource}

 A [resource](x2004267){: term} is anything that you can create from the catalog that is managed by and contained within a resource group.
-You can create and manage resources by going to the [My resources](https://cloud.ibm.com/resources) page in the {{site.data.keyword.cloud}} or by using the command-line interface (CLI).
+You can create and manage resources by going to your [resource list](https://cloud.ibm.com/resources) in the {{site.data.keyword.cloud}} console or by using the command-line interface (CLI).

 ## Creating a resource
 {: #create-resource}